Xe/site/blog/site-to-site-wireguard-part-2-2019-04-07.markdown

 ...
 ```

-### Using With the WireGuard App
+### Using With the iOS WireGuard App

-In order to configure [iOS WireGuard clients](https://itunes.apple.com/us/app/wireguard/id1441195209?mt=8) to use this DNS server, open the WireGuard app and tap the name of the configuration we created in the last post.
+In order to configure [iOS WireGuard clients](https://itunes.apple.com/us/app/wireguard/id1441195209?mt=8) to use this DNS server, open the WireGuard app and tap the name of the configuration we created in the [last post](https://christine.website/blog/site-to-site-wireguard-part-1-2019-04-02).
 Hit "Edit" in the upper right hand corner and select the "DNS Servers" box.
 Put `10.55.0.1` in it and hit "Save".
 Be sure to confirm the VPN is active, then open [LibTerm](https://itunes.apple.com/us/app/libterm/id1380911705?mt=8) and enter in the following:

 ```
 $ dig oho.pele